Blocked Fallopian Tubes

 4. Diagnosis:

-• Hysterosalpingography (HSG): An X-ray procedure where dye is injected into the uterus to visualize the fallopian tubes.
+Hysterosalpingography (HSG): This is an X-ray test.
+A doctor puts dye into the uterus to help see the fallopian tubes.

 For more information, read: